 2. Application Process:

-a.
-Requirements: Non-residents may apply to attend HPS by submitting a Choice Transfer Request and all appropriate district forms within the non-resident enrollment timeline.
+i.
+New Non-residents may apply to attend HPS by submitting a Choice Transfer Request and all appropriate district forms within the non-resident transfer timeline.
 HPS requires additional documentation to be presented to the Student Placement Office in order to complete an application for non-resident enrollment.
 An application is not considered submitted until it is complete and includes all required pieces of documentation as outlined in this procedure.
-Additional documentation must be submitted during the open non-resident enrollment window (section 2.b) and will not be accepted after the deadline.
+Additional documentation must be submitted during the open non-resident transfer window (section 2.b) and will not be accepted after the deadline.
 If a non-resident application is approved for the academic year, the student’s parent/guardian will be required to complete district enrollment procedures as followed by residents.

 i.
 Choice transfer release request form.
 This is obtained through the district where the student resides.